marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_034.png)

+"tssao" stands for Temporal Screen-Space Amient Occlusion, "gi" for Global Illumination, and "ssr" for Screen-Space Reflections.
 These two pass FXs can get closer to the original rendering equation formulation, but many aspects remain unconsidered (e.g., albedo modulation and per-surface BRDFs).

 Before moving on, i'd like to spend a couple of words on how to set up the ambient light values for {jit.gl.light}.
 Light loses some energy at each bounce because part of it gets absorbed (the amount of absorption depends on the albedo values of the surface it bounced off).
 After a few reflections (like 7 or 8), radiance typically becomes very weak, negligible in terms of lighting contribution.
 Since the ambient light should represent the average indirect light amount, its values are usually relatively low (in the above examples, R: 0.05, G: 0.05, B: 0.05).
 That is to say, not to be afraid of using just a touch of ambient light.